SamyakJain-DS/end-to-end-data-analysis/readme.md

 The platform is built on a modern, decoupled, three-tier architecture.
 This design choice enhances scalability, maintainability, and reusability by separating concerns.
 The API is not tied to a specific front end; it functions as a standalone analytics service that could serve other clients in the future (e.g., a mobile app or another dashboard).

-1.  **Data Layer:** A managed PostgreSQL database hosted on Aiven, logically partitioned into an OLTP schema for data ingestion and an OLAP schema for analytics.
+1.  **Data Layer:** A managed MySQL database hosted on Aiven, logically partitioned into an OLTP schema for data ingestion and an OLAP schema for analytics.
 2.  **Service/Logic Layer:** A Python Flask REST API deployed on Render.
 This service queries the OLAP data warehouse and exposes a series of analytical endpoints.
 3.  **Presentation Layer:** An interactive Streamlit web application deployed on Streamlit Cloud.
 This front-end client consumes data from the Flask API to provide visualizations and user controls.